Raise money, survive and thrive: Experts tips for Private Equity investment

-On episode 13 of our M&A Masterclass series, we were joined by Paula Shannon, chief evangelist art global experience platform Lilt.
+On episode 13 of our M&A Masterclass series, we were joined by Paula Shannon, Chief Evangelist for the global experience platform Lilt.

 Paula brings 30 years of experience of public company global sales and marketing leadership with domain experience and expertise across the language industry, which includes deep experience in translation, localization, internationalization, and the use of advanced technologies, including AI-driven machine translation.